pixl8/preside-ext-data-api/README.md

 ### Annotations

-You can annotate your objects using exactly the same annotations as described above, but with `:namespace` appended.
+You can annotate your objects using exactly the same annotations as described above, but with `:{namespace}` appended.
 For example:

 ```
 /**